 Lyricist- Javed Akhtar

-Kumar Sanu is the first singer whom I started calling as my favorite in my school days.
-I have listened almost every famous song sung by him and, for me, he is easy to copy, but I don’t think if I sing I can do justice with this song.
-This movie was musical hit and every song is great.
+Kumar Sanu was the first singer whom I started calling as my favorite, in my school days.
+I have listened almost every famous song sung by him, and, for me, he is easy to copy, but I don’t think if I sing the above mentioned song, I will be able do justice with the melody he created.
+This movie was a musical hit and every song was great.
 I really had to go through an inner conflict as which should I put as the semi-classical in the list.
-“Ye safar”, and “Ek Ladki ko Dekha” both are equally great.
+“Ye safar”, and “Ek Ladki ko Dekha”, both are equally great.
 But this song is quite unique in itself.
-If you only listen the instrumental and no vocals, you will like it the same way.
+If you listen the instrumental only, you will like it the same way.
 Kumar Sanu himself said in an interview that this tune should be listened by every ear.

 P. S. The pics are borrowed from the internet and I give full credit to the original creator/owner